vrishankp/HistoricAR/README.md

 ```
 npm start
 ```
-This Runs the app in development mode.
+This runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-Click Ctrl+C on your keyboard to end the live server
+Click Ctrl+C on your keyboard to end the live server.

 ## Relevant files